nashville-software-school/client-side-mastery/book-2-glassdale-pd/chapters/GLASSDALE_CRIMINAL_API.md

     ```js
     let criminals = []

+    export const useCriminals = () => criminals

+    export const getCriminals = () => {
         /*
-        Should you just export the private array as is?
-        Should it be sorted in some way?
+            Load database state into application state with a fetch().
+            Make sure the last then() updates the criminals array
         */
-    export const useCriminals = () => criminals

-    export const getCriminals = () => {
-        // Load database state into application state with a fetch()
     }
     ```
 1. Remember to import the `getCriminals()` function into `main.js` and invoke it there.
 The criminal list can only be rendered once you know you have the data.